Characteristics and evaluation methods of Meiji NPS

 About the Meiji NPS for Adults

-The Meiji NPS for adults is a framework for scientifically evaluating the nutritional value of foods, taking into consideration lifestyle-related diseases and the underweight problem faced by young Japanese women.*3 The Meiji NPS evaluates products based on serving size (the amount consumed at one time) and the amounts of several nutritional components.
-Specifically, the nutritional value is evaluated based on the amounts of recommended nutritional components (e.g. protein, dietary fiber), food ingredients (e.g. vegetables, dairy products), and nutritional components that should be limited (e.g. salt, sugar) per serving size.
+The Meiji NPS for Adults is a framework for scientifically evaluating the nutritional value of foods, taking into consideration lifestyle-related diseases and the underweight problem faced by young Japanese women.*6 *7 The Meiji NPS evaluates foods based on serving size (the amount consumed at one time) and the amounts of several nutritional components.
+Specifically, the nutritional value is evaluated based on the amounts of recommended nutritional components (e.g. protein, dietary fiber), food groups (e.g. vegetables, dairy products), and nutritional components that should be limited (e.g. salt, sugar) per serving size.

 The nutritional value of the food is indicated and visualized by a score on a scale of 0.5 to 5.0.
 Higher scores indicate a higher nutritional value for the food.